parkervg/DS-Progress-Journal/README.md

       1. `git add -A`                 adds all changes, deletions and insertions made to the repo locally
       2. `git commit -m "YOUR-MESSAGE"`         adds a custom commit message where you describe the changes that have been made
       3. `git push`                 pushes all staged commits
+  - **IMPORTANT:** In future collaborative work done on Github, you have the potential to make people very angry by pushing directly to master.
+Read up on [branches](https://help.github.com/en/articles/about-branches) and experiment on your own time within a personal repo with creating and merging branches.

 ## Install Dependencies
 ### 1. Navigate to the directory where the repo is stored locally to your computer